 There will be plenty of opportunities in 2018 at Nailsea to learn about this fascinating sport and to try your hand with a mallet.
 All equipment is provided – you just need to wear flat-soled shoes.
 The Nailsea lawns are well maintained and provide a good surface for accurate shots.
 At the end of the 2017 season, we had major levelling work done to make the conditions even better.
-The weather has been particularly cruel with the rain causing the lawns to flood just after the seeding had taken place.
-If it ever stops raining, the lawns will be re-seeded and should be ready for play by late May/early June.
+The weather in the winter was particularly cruel with the rain causing the lawns to flood just after the seeding had taken place.
+This caused major delays but the lawns re-opened in June.
+The surface is still work in progress but we are playing again!
 The Club has a reputation for excellence in competitive croquet and also for the friendliness to be found there.
 If you like ball games or mind games, croquet might be just what you have been looking for.
 You don’t need to be fleet of foot but you do need to have good co-ordination and to enjoy strategic thinking.

 Come and see for yourself.
 The Club members will be on hand to guide you and to explode some of the myths of croquet.
 You might meet Nailsea club members who have reached the final stages of World Championships in different parts of the world.
 The current National Junior Champion may well be around as he is a Nailsea player and lives in Nailsea.

 Phone 01275 852023 or e-mail firstname.lastname@example.org to arrange a visit to the club

 Look at https://www.youtube.com/watch?v=mCW_Rb5Y7t4 to see croquet in action